This post was originally published on June 27, 2020. It has been updated for comprehensiveness and accuracy.

 Bonus tip- visit the island during sunset for a truly colorful and surreal experience.

-Also located in Berlin, MD, Castaways is another option close to Assateague Island.
+Also located in Berlin, MD, Sun Outdoors Ocean City is another option close to Assateague Island.
 The resort offers tent sites with water and electric, RV sites, marina RV sites, and cottage rentals.
 The park is a great location for pet-lovers with their very own dog beach.
-Play along with the theme and visit the resort’s Tiki bar!
+Be sure to visit the resort’s Tiki bar and order a frozen drink!
 I mean, what’s not to love?

-About 20 miles away in Whaleyville, MD, Fort Whaley RV Resort & Campground is another resort where you can choose to stay.
+About 20 miles away in Whaleyville, MD, Sun Outdoors Ocean City Gateway is another resort where you can choose to stay.
 They offer a few different cabin rentals, RV sites, and primitive tent sites.
 The park also has a miniature golf course, laser tag, playgrounds, and a fishing lake, making it an excellent option for a family looking for different activities.
-Fort Whaley has a dog park, so your furry friends are welcome too.
+They also have a dog park, so your furry friends are welcome too.
+Conveniently there is also a free beach shuttle offered during peak season.

 You can visit Assateague Island year-round but the most popular time to visit in the summer.
 To avoid crowds, consider visiting during the late fall.
 While it might not be warm enough to take a dip in the ocean, seeing the island’s natural state is worth adding another layer or two.